How to Fill a Vape Cartridge: Complete Guide (2026)

 • Fill gradually — don’t rush

-• If oil is thick, it will take time to settle into the tank
+• If oil is thick, give it time to settle into the tank

-• Stop filling when oil reaches about 2-3mm below the top
+• Stop when oil reaches about 2-3mm below the top

-Properly filled vape cartridge with 2-3mm air gap at top to prevent leaking
+Properly filled vape cartridge showing a 2-3mm air gap at the top to prevent leaking

-The air gap at the top is essential for proper airflow and preventing leaks.
+The air gap is essential for proper airflow and prevents leaks.
 Without it:

-• Oil will overflow when you attach the mouthpiece
+• Oil overflows when you attach the mouthpiece

 Step 6: Reattach the Mouthpiece